More than 25 Writers Participated in ASJA’s National Reporting Project about LBGTQ Youth

 “Over the last two years since then, I’ve been to a series of therapists,” Bellamy-Walker continued.
 “Many aren’t sure how to handle a patient like me.”

 “All but one therapist either misdiagnosed or questioned the validity of my gender identity.
-I’m Afro-Latinx, pansexual, and my gender identity is somewhere outside of the male/female binary,” she added.
+I’m Afro-Latinx, pansexual, and my gender identity is somewhere outside of the male/female binary,” he added.

 Bellamy-Walker is one of 11 award winners in ASJA’s youth essay competition for young LBGTQ stories.
-Her complete essay and others can be found here: http://asja.org/About-ASJA/ASJA-Charitable-Trust/Gender-Identity-Project/Youth-Essay-Contest.
+His complete essay and others can be found here: http://asja.org/About-ASJA/ASJA-Charitable-Trust/Gender-Identity-Project/Youth-Essay-Contest.

 ASJA’s grant program also provided the opportunity for professional writers to explore the topic of Gender Identity and Mental Health in publications across the country.
 The following is a synopsis of this portfolio of work: